microsoft/fluentui/rfcs/convergence/deprecate-keyboard-key-package.md

 ### Use e.key

 Since we no longer target support for IE11, the usage of `e.key` is simplified and no longer needs to have special handling for IE11.
-We modify and existing package or create a new one that simply stores all of the keys are constant strings which are easily tree shaken.
+We can modify an existing package or create a new one that simply stores all of the keys as constants which are easily tree shaken.

 ## Pros and Cons